 Just a short walk away in the Grand’Place, offering all the fun of the fair, is a big Ferris wheel that gives a birds’ eye view over the city and there’s always a merry-go-round dancing to the sounds of Noel.

-Explore the Old City where each street is decorated with countless evergreen garlands embellished with red and gold ribbons (rue de la Grande Chaussée and rue de la Monnaie, for example).
+Explore the Old City where each street is decorated with many evergreen garlands embellished with red and gold ribbons (rue de la Grande Chaussée and rue de la Monnaie, for example).

 9Brussels Christmas Market